ValentinoNvm/Arch-DotFiles/README.md

 picom : compositor for X11, used in this configuration to provide opacity to terminals
 polybar: highly customizable status bar

-all configurations files, except for the zsh configuration (~/.zshrc) should be in places in the ~/.config/ directory, you should create a directory for every tool
+all configurations files, except for the zsh configuration (~/.zshrc) should be in places in the ~/.config/ directory, you should create a directory for every tool; example:
-example:

 ```
 ~/.config/i3